»

 Inaugural Meeting:

-Interface between Quantum Science, Philosophy, and Catholic Theology
+Interface between Quantum Science and Technology, Philosophy, and Catholic Theology

 Chapman University, in Orange County, California, 12-15 July 2026

-Organizers: Prof. Vincenzo Tamma, Quantum Science and Technology Hub, University of Portsmouth, UK and Fr.
+Organizers: Prof. Vincenzo Tamma, Founding Director of the Quantum Science and Technology Hub, University of Portsmouth, UK and Fr.
 Robert Spitzer, S.J., Director of the Magis Center

 Local Organizers: Prof. Andrew N. Jordan and Prof. Daniele C. Struppa, Institute for Quantum Studies, Chapman University

-The intent of this inaugural meeting is to build an interdisciplinary academic community of engaged and active intellectuals that do not normally interact.
-The conference will feature talks on timely research topics on philosophy, Catholic theology and science, with this first meeting focused on quantum physics.
+The intent of this inaugural meeting is to build an interdisciplinary community of engaged and active academic intellectuals and interested entrepreneurs who do not normally interact.
+After an opening public lecture from Prof. Tanzell -Nitti on the 12 of July, the conference will feature talks from the 13 to the 15 of July on timely research topics on philosophy, Catholic theology, science and technology, with this first meeting focused on quantum science and technology.

-There will also be time scheduled for information discussion to form an international, interdisciplinary program on science, philosophy and theology, dedicated to exchange of ideas and collaborative projects involving young researchers within a community of intellectuals living their faith in an international environment where an open interdisciplinary dialogue between science and faith can be fostered.
-This will also facilitate international collaborations between academic institutions, centers, societies and associations across different science, philosophy and theology areas in the context of interdisciplinary research, dissemination, and networking depending on their specific missions.
+There will also be time scheduled for information discussion to form an international, interdisciplinary program on science, technology, philosophy and theology, dedicated to exchange of ideas and collaborative projects involving young researchers within a community of intellectuals and entrepreneurs living their faith in an international environment where an open interdisciplinary dialogue between science, technological innovation and faith can be fostered.
+This will also facilitate international collaborations between academic institutions, businesses, centers, societies, foundations and associations across different science, technology, philosophy and theology areas in the context of interdisciplinary research, ethical innovation, teaching, dissemination, and networking depending on their specific missions.

-This research programme will benefit the dialogue between science, philosophy and the overall Christian tradition with relevance and ecumenical reach also towards other religious traditions."
+This international interdisciplinary programme will benefit the dialogue between science, technological innovation, philosophy and the overall Christian tradition with relevance and ecumenical reach also towards other religious traditions and the overall society.

 Participation at the conference meetings is by invitation only.
 If you are an academic/intellectual or entrepreneur interested to attend, please email as soon as possible since only limited seats are available.